UPCOMING SOLO SHOW

 PULP: Book & Paper Arts

-Innovative and traditional book arts and paper arts international exhibition.
+International exhibit of innovative and traditional book and paper arts.

 Juried by Alicia Bailey and Helen Hiebert

-Water, Calling consists of Cyanotype prints, monotypes with image transfers and watercolors by Deborah Sibony.
+Water, Calling consists of cyanotypes, monotypes and watercolors by Deborah Sibony.

 Text, water patterns, letterpress printing and binding by Camden M. Richards.
 Soundtrack by Anne Hege.